WillHalto/trip-proj/README.md

 # trip-proj

-This is the master branch.
+This is the dev branch.